Get Free Consult

 The new bill, SB-461, specifically modifies Georgia code 17-6-1, which has to do with which offenders qualify for bail.

-Under the old version of 17-6-1, suspects charged with kidnapping, rape, or aggravated sexual battery already needed special approval from a superior court judge to qualify for bail.
+Under the old version of 17-6-1, suspects charged with kidnapping, rape, or aggravated sexual battery already required special approval from a superior court judge to qualify for bail.
 Many people who are arrested for human trafficking are charged with one of these offenses as well, but not all.

 Now, thanks to SB-461, suspects charged with human trafficking are automatically subject to the same bail restrictions, regardless of any other charges.